towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

 #   Psychtoolbox experimental 10 bpc framebuffer support:

-  Currently we support ATI/AMD Radeon hardware of the X1000, HD2000 - HD8000,
+  Additionally we support ATI/AMD Radeon hardware of the X1000, HD2000 - HD8000,
   series and later models under Linux and OSX via our own low-level setup mechanisms.
   These models support a native ARGB2101010 framebuffer, ie., a system framebuffer with 2 bits for the alpha channel, and 10 bits per color channel.

-  As this is supported by the hardware, but not by the standard ATI graphics drivers, we follow a hybrid approach: We use a special kernel level driver to reconfigure the hardware for 10bpc framebuffer support.
+  As this is supported by the hardware, but not by the standard ATI graphics drivers, we follow a hybrid approach: We use a special kernel level driver to reconfigure the hardware for 10 bpc framebuffer support.
-  Then we use a special imaging pipeline formatting plugin to convert 16bpc or 32bpc stimuli into the special data format required by this framebuffer configuration.
+  Then we use a special imaging pipeline formatting plugin to convert 16 bpc or 32 bpc stimuli into the special data format required by this framebuffer configuration.

   You'll need to install and load the special Psychtoolbox kernel driver on OSX.
 On Linux you must have run PsychLinuxConfiguration at least once on your system at some point.
-You'll need to have one of the supported AMD Radeon gfx-card \(see above\) for this to work\!
+You'll need to have one of the supported AMD Radeon gfx-cards \(see above\) for this to work.
 Read 'help PsychtoolboxKernelDriver' for info about the driver and installation instructions on OSX.

-  CAUTION: Support for 10 bpc framebuffers on AMD Radeon graphics cards under Linux and OSX is highly experimental and not guaranteed to work reliably on any system configuration.
-While it has been successfully tested on multiple versions of Linux and on OSX 10.4, 10.5, 10.6 and 10.8 with some X1000 cards, some HD2000/3000 cards and HD 4870 cards, this feature could fail on other systems or even after any operating system upgrade\!
+  CAUTION: Support for 10 bpc framebuffers on AMD Radeon graphics cards under OSX is highly experimental and not guaranteed to work reliably on any system configuration.
+While it has been successfully tested on multiple versions of OSX \(10.4, 10.5, 10.6 and 10.8\) with some X1000 cards, some HD2000/3000 cards and HD 4870 cards, this feature could fail on other systems or even after any operating system upgrade\!
 Use at your own risk and verify proper operation carefully before production use.
+The same experimental status is true for use on Linux with the proprietary AMD Catalyst graphics drivers.
+  If you use Linux with the free and open-source AMD graphics drivers, 10 bpc framebuffer support should work reliably, so use of the open-source drivers on Linux is recommended for reliable results.

-10 bpc output has been shown to work in the past for analog VGA CRT monitors.
-The status of native 10 bpc output to digital display devices is unknown.
+  Getting a 10 bpc framebuffer working is only the first half of what you need for high color precision output.
+Your graphics card must also be able to transmit the video signal at high precision to the display device and the display must be able to faithfully reproduce the high precision image.
+10 bpc output has been verified to work for analog VGA connected CRT monitors and displays on both AMD and NVidia graphics cards which do support 10 bpc framebuffers, so with a analog VGA CRT you should be safe.
+The status of 10 bpc output to digital display devices differs a lot across devices and OS'es.
 Output of 10 bpc framebuffers to standard 8 bpc digital panels via digital dithering is known to work, but that is not the real thing, only a simulation of 10 bpc via dithering to 8 bpc.
+This may or may not be good enough for your specific visual stimulation paradigm.
+On a DVI-D connected digital display, this dithered output is the best you will ever get.
+DisplayPort: Recent NVidia and AMD graphics cards can output to some suitable DisplayPort displays with 10 bpc or higher precision on Linux, and maybe also on MS-Windows, but you have to verify this carefully for your specific display.
+  HDMI: Recent Intel graphics cards can output up to 12 bpc precision to HDMI deep color capable displays on Linux, and maybe also on MS-Windows.
+All AMD graphics cards of model Radeon HD-5000 or later \(and equivalent Fire-Series models\) can output to HDMI deep color capable displays with 10 bpc real precision at least if you use a Linux kernel of version 3.16 or later with the open-source AMD graphics drivers.
+At least on Linux 3.16 you will need to add the kernel command line option "radeon.deep\_color=1" to the kernel boot loader options, e.g., by editing /etc/default/grub and running "sudo update-grub2" afterwards.
+This because deep color output is disabled by default, to work around various broken hdmi display devices.

+  The status with the proprietary AMD drivers on Linux or on MS-Windows is unknown.
+  Apple OSX 10.9 and earlier do not support any high precision video output over any digital output, neither DVI-D, nor DisplayPort or HDMI.
+All you'll get at best on OSX is simulated \> 8 bpc via dithering.

   Usage: PsychImaging\('AddTask', 'General', 'EnableNative10BitFramebuffer' \[, disableDithering=0\]\);